Direct Primary Care Center

 how he made the transition to direct primary care.

 Rather than paying monthly premiums and sweating high deductibles, patients who opt for direct primary care can pay a monthly subscription fee that covers basic primary care.
-Other practices offer more interaction with a physician by leveraging technology
+Other practices offer more interaction with a physician by leveraging technology (read the entire article)

 May 06, 2014 08:45 pm Sheri Porter Kansas City, Mo. – How does a plenary speaker keep his family physician audience totally engaged and yearning for more discussion late on a Friday afternoon -- especially after a 75-minute presentation that includes a slide show packed with statistics?